jwplayer/jwplatform-java/README.md

 # JW Platform API Client

-The JWPlatform PHP library provides convenient access to the [JW Platform](https://www.jwplayer.com/products/jwplatform/) Management API from applications written in the Java language.
+The JWPlatform library provides convenient access to the [JW Platform](https://www.jwplayer.com/products/jwplatform/) Management API from applications written in the Java language.